tmchatton/exercise/workshop.md

 This is the first sentence.
+Make a change locally.

 This is the second sentence.